dionebr/preekeeper/README.md

 When `--tech` is used the scanner will attempt to detect server/framework/OS information for the target.
 The detected technologies are stored and can be toggled in the TUI with the `t` key after a scan completes or when the scan is paused.

+Note: technology detection runs silently by default so it won't interfere with the TUI output.
+To see diagnostic messages from the detection engine enable verbose mode with `-v`/`--verbose`.
+When verbose is active, detection logs are written to stderr to avoid breaking the TUI rendering on stdout.

 ### Scanning with Authentication
 ```bash